norlab-ulaval/libpointmatcher/README.md

 ==========

 If you wish to develop using libpointmatcher, you can start by looking at the sources of icp_simple and pmicp (in `example/icp_simple.cpp` and `example/icp.cpp`).
 You can see how loading/saving of data files work by looking at convert (`example/convert.cpp`).
 If you want to see how libpointmatcher can align a sequence of clouds, you can have a look at align_sequence (`example/align_sequence.cpp`).
+Please read the generated documentation in the `doc/html` folder in the build directory.

 Bug reporting
 =============